 These MFA reports show users’ MFA status based on three different MFA status (Enabled, Enforced, and Disabled) and MFA activation status.

-• Users without MFA i.e., MFA Disabled users Report
+- Users without MFA i.e., MFA Disabled users report

-• MFA enabled users report
+- MFA enabled/enforced users report

-• MFA enforced users report
+- MFA enabled users report

-• MFA activated users report
+- MFA enforced users report

-• MFA device details report
+- MFA device details report

-• MFA summary report
+- MFA summary report

 You can also export these reports to CSV, HTML, PDF, XLS, XLSX, and RAW formats and send them to email.

-Users with MFA Report:
+MFA Registered Users Report:

 This report displays results based on the Legacy MFA method.

-Users with MFA report
+Users with Valid MFA Report:

 MFA Disabled Users Report:

-This report helps to view all the MFA disabled users.
+The MFA disabled users report helps to view all the MFA disabled users.
 By referring to this report, administrators can notify users to enable MFA for their account.

 MFA disabled users shows results based on the Legacy MFA method.